 One important legal service offered by McKellar Law Office is in the area of DUI and criminal defense.
 Our Criminal Defense team can provide quality representation to you or someone you know who has been charged with a felony or misdemeanor criminal offense.
-We have extensive experience in the areas of Driving Under the Influence (DUI), domestic battery and drug related charges.
+We have extensive experience in the areas of Driving Under the Influence (DUI), Juvenile Delinquency, and Traffic offenses.

 In most cases your ticket can be reduced to reflect the following:

 Contact our office at (702) 816-5200, for a small fee we will enter your case to work on reduction of fines for Speeding, Cell Phone Use, and any other minor traffic offenses.
 No need to even drop into the office, we can do this all by email and fax.
 In most cases we can reduce the charge so that you do not receive further increased insurance rates.